monero-project/monero-site/knowledge-base/moneropedia/account.md

 Monero relies heavily on a cryptography principle known as *public/private key cryptography* or *asymmetric cryptography*, which is thoroughly detailed in [this Wikipedia article](https://en.wikipedia.org/wiki/Public-key_cryptography).

-Your account is based on two keys, a @spendkey and a @viewkey.
-The @spendkey is special in that it is the single key required to spend your Monero funds, whereas the @viewkey is allows you to reveal your @transactions to a third party, for example for auditing or accounting purposes.
-These keys in your account also play an important role in Monero's @transactionprivacy.
+Your account is based on two keys, a @spend-key and a @view-key.
+The @spend-key is special in that it is the single key required to spend your Monero funds, whereas the @view-key allows you to reveal your @transactions to a third party, for example for auditing or accounting purposes.
+These keys in your account also play an important role in Monero's @transaction-privacy.

 The private keys for both of these must be protected by you in order to retain your account privacy.
 On the other hand, the public keys are obviously public (they are part of your Monero account address).
 For normal public/private key cryptography someone could send you a private message by encrypting it with either of your public keys, and you would then be the only one able to decrypt it with your private keys.

 ### Backing Up Your Account

 Because no body holds your Monero on your behalf, you are responsible for your account.
 Thankfully, Monero makes it very easy to backup your account.
-When creating a Monero account for the first time you will be given a unique @mnemonicseed for your account that consists of 13 or 25 words in the language of your choosing. **This seed is the only thing you need to backup for your account**, and so it is imperative that it is written down.
+When creating a Monero account for the first time you will be given a unique @mnemonic-seed for your account that consists of 13 or 25 words in the language of your choosing. **This seed is the only thing you need to backup for your account**, and so it is imperative that it is written down.

 {:.cli-code}
 List of available languages for your wallet's seed: